plan44/messagetorch/README.md

 Adapting to your LED chain and tube diameter
 --------------------------------------------
-There are two constants in the source around line 365, "ledsPerLevel" and "levels". "ledsPerLevel" must be set to the number of LEDs in one winding of the LED chain around (or in my case, inside the plexiglass) tube. "levels" must be the number of windings.
+There are two constants in the source ~~around line 365~~ at the very top of the file, "ledsPerLevel" and "levels". "ledsPerLevel" must be set to the number of LEDs in one winding of the LED chain around (or in my case, inside the plexiglass) tube. "levels" must be the number of windings.
 Of course "ledsPerLevel" times "levels" must not exceed the total number of LEDs in the chain.
+(Also, see comments at the top of the file regarding tight memory conditions on newer Spark Core firmware versions)